About Us

 The data provided by the project are designed to inform community health needs assessments at a granular geographic level to inform targeted resource allocations for community health improvement initiatives.
 Project findings have been presented at the annual meeting of the American Public Health Association and published in the Journal of Public Health Management and Practice.

-The ZIP code-level data included in the most recent version of the site are based on hospital discharges occurring between fiscal years 2019 and 2021 (October 1, 2018 through September 30, 2021), and the 2020 American Community Survey of the U.S. Census.
+The ZIP code-level data included in the most recent version of the site are based on hospital discharges occurring between fiscal years 2020 and 2022 (October 1, 2019 through September 30, 2022), and the 2021 American Community Survey of the U.S. Census.
 The previous versions of the ZIP Health Rankings data are also available in the Map Room, or for download below.

 County Health Rankings & Roadmaps

 The County Health Rankings & Roadmaps (CHR&R) program is a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
 CHR&R provides data, evidence, guidance, and examples in order to build awareness of the multiple factors that influence health and connect community leaders working to improve health and equity.
 The annual County Health Rankings measure vital health factors, including high school graduation rates, obesity, smoking, unemployment, access to healthy foods, the quality of air and water, income inequality, and teen births in nearly every U.S. county.
 The annual Rankings provide a revealing snapshot of how health is influenced by where we live, learn, work and play.
 CHR&R offers many pathways for self-directed and peer learning, web-based content, and virtual interactive forums that are designed to accelerate learning and action in communities to help build healthier communities and advance equity.
-To learn more, visit countyhealthrankings.org
+To learn more, visit countyhealthrankings.org.